ikhattab/slash-commands/CONTRIBUTING.md

 Before submitting:

-1. Install the command in Cursor using the "Install in Cursor" button
+1. Install the command in your preferred AI coding agent
 2. Test it on real code
 3. Verify it produces useful results